 Dealing with heartbreak is always overwhelming but your first breakup transcends to a different level of heartache and pain.
 There are few life experiences more confusing and crippling than watching your first relationship wither away.
 Well, the first serious relationship anyway.

-If you were just fooling around for a couple of months and decide that it’s not working out anymore, that’s another story.
+If you were just fooling around for a couple of months and decided that it’s not working out anymore, that’s another story.
 It won’t sting any more than ripping a band-aid.
-But if you had been together a long time and were deeply emotionally invested in the relationship, boy, that’s going the hardest of life’s sucker punches you’ve dealt with yet.
+But if you had been together a long time and were deeply emotionally invested in the relationship, boy, that’s going to be the hardest of life’s sucker punches you’ve dealt with yet.

 11 Tips To Deal With Your First Breakup